 - Which risks can be accepted automatically

-- Who is allowed to override a gate
+- Who can override a gate

 What “done” means in the release and deploy phase